Commencement-Technology/node-blog-app/README.md

 # Web Blog API

 This project is a RESTful API for a Web Blog application built using Node.js.
 It provides a set of endpoints to manage users, posts, and comments.
 The API supports essential blog functionalities such as user authentication, creating and managing posts, and interacting with comments.
-Below is an overview of the available endpoints and their functionalities.

 <!--
 https://www.postman.com/martian-meteor-939359/workspace/public-workspace/collection/18754010-ec536be0-b388-478e-baa5-b42ba97295b3?action=share&creator=18754010